chiarapicardii/LeopardiTEIConversion/TechnicalDocumentation.md

 ---

-## Limitations

-WikiLeopardi's syntax does not systematically require specifying the witness associated with each variant.
-As a result, a substantial portion of the apparatus lacks explicit witness attribution.
-The script addresses this by assigning such variants to the full set of declared witnesses; however, **a manual review remains necessary for full philological reliability**.

----

 *Scripts and data are openly available under CC BY 4.0.*
 *Encoded by Chiara Picardi — University of Bologna, 2025–26.*